The different way we work

 Upon receipt of the application, school administration staff must manually enter the information into the Department of Education’s system of record, which takes around 35–45 minutes per application.

 Education, working in partnership with the Department of Customer Service, designed a new online enrolment form to replace the existing paper-based form and an interface so that school administration staff could process the application digitally.

-The online enrolment system is now being trialled across over 60 schools.
+The online enrolment system is now live at over 1,550 primary schools.

 Using a design thinking methodology

 A ‘design thinking’ approach involves placing equal value on the customer experience and the business process, with the aim to deliver a seamless customer experience in the service delivery.